EudraVigilance: electronic reporting

 EudraVigilance support guide

-Organisations using software developed by a vendor should check if the vendor has already completed vendor testing for the version and configuration settings in use.
-If no modifications / customisations are made to the vendor software, organisations should provide this information in the QAT request.
+Organisations using software developed by a vendor should check if it is vendor tested for the version and configuration settings in use.
+If no modifications / customisations are made to the vendor software, this information is to be included in the QAT request.

 Use of EudraVigilance test system (XCOMP)